Configuring the Squid service for Kerberos authentication

 6. If you want to disable the Replay cache, do the following depending on the utilized operating system:

-• For CentOS or Red Hat Enterprise Linux, add the following line to the /etc/sysconfig/squid file:
+• For CentOS, Red Hat Enterprise Linux, Rocky Linux, or RED OS, add the following line to the /etc/sysconfig/squid file:

 KRB5RCACHETYPE=none